 Applications will be conditionally accepted based on the Wasatch 100 Mile Endurance Run selection process.
 Acceptance becomes final upon receipt of your trail work report.
 Runners must be 18 years of age to run.

 Eligible trail work will include maintenance of existing trails or building new trails under the supervision of the Forest Service or Cottonwood Canyons Foundation.
 For those who live locally the work should be done in the Wasatch mountains.
 For those who do not the trail work should be done on your local trails with your local Forest Service.
 For those few who have limited access to trails, your trail work could be done with your local parks and recreation organizations.
 If a Forest Service project is not available in your area trail work on other types of projects can be substituted with the permission of the Wasatch 100 Race Committee.
+PLEASE NOTE that we do not accept volunteering at another race as satisfying our trail work requirement nor do we accept trail work performed for entry into another race.

-DO NOT WAIT UNTIL THE LAST WEEK OR TWO TO SCHEDULE OR PERFORM YOUR TRAIL WORK.
+PLEASE DO NOT WAIT UNTIL THE LAST WEEK OR TWO TO SCHEDULE OR PERFORM YOUR TRAIL WORK.
 SOMETHING COULD PREVENT YOU FROM COMPLETING YOUR WORK AND NO EXTENSIONS WILL BE GIVEN.